Algorithmic-Personalization/server/DOCUMENTATION.md

 Both operations can be performed at the same time by sending a JSON object containing both fields, this is just the regular participant update route.

-Note that this option is not supported in the participant creation route, because it is assumed that a participant newly created starts at the first position in the channel source (which is 0, not 1).
+Note that the latter option is not supported in the participant creation route, because it is assumed that a participant newly created starts at the first position in the channel source (which is 0, not 1).